wdgstl/ds2002-course/dataprojects/dp1.md

 ```

 ## 2. Database Prep

-1. Run a PhpMyAdmin container either locally or in Gitpod using [**these instructions**](https://canvas.its.virginia.edu/courses/105117/pages/web-ui-for-mysql-phpmyadmin).
-Connect to the RDS instance using [**these credentials**](https://canvas.its.virginia.edu/courses/105117/pages/rds-credentials).
+1. Run a PhpMyAdmin container either locally or in Gitpod using the command below.
 This will give you a GUI for interacting with your database.

+    ```
+    docker run -d -e PMA_HOST=$DBHOST -e PMA_USER=$DBUSER -e PMA_PASSWORD=$DBPASS -p 8001:80 phpmyadmin
+    ```

-2. Following the instructions from class, create a new database (if you haven't already) with your UVA user ID as the name (i.e. `nem2p` or `mst3k` etc.)
+3. Following the instructions from class, create a new database (if you haven't already) with your UVA user ID as the name (i.e. `nem2p` or `mst3k` etc.) Do this by clicking on "New" at the top of the list of databases in the lefthand navigation.
+Then provide a database name, leave the collation selection as-is, and press CREATE.

-3. Click into your database on the left.
-Using the "Create new table" field on the page, create a table named `albums` with 5 columns.

-4. Click on the "SQL" tab at the top of the screen.
+4. Click into your database on the left.
+Then click on the "SQL" tab at the top of the screen.
 You will be given a large text box to run SQL queries against your database.

-Copy this script and paste **BUT EDIT** the name of the database before `albums` (where it says `mst3k` below replace it with your DB name) and then press GO.
+5. Copy this script and paste **BUT EDIT** the name of the database before `albums` (where it says `mst3k` below replace it with your DB name) and then press GO.

     ```
     CREATE TABLE `mst3k`.`albums` (`id` INT NOT NULL AUTO_INCREMENT , `name` VARCHAR(30) NULL , `artist` VARCHAR(30) NULL , `genre` VARCHAR(15) NULL , `year` INT NULL , PRIMARY KEY (`id`)) ENGINE = InnoDB;
     ```

-5. The command should execute quickly and you will see your `albums` table appear on the left.
+6. The command should execute quickly and you will see your `albums` table appear on the left under your database.
 Click into that.
 Note that it is empty, i.e. it has no records.

-6. Click on the INSERT tab at the top of the screen.
+7. Click on the INSERT tab at the top of the screen.
 Using the top form entry, add a favorite album of yours to the database.
 Leave the ID entry empty, but add an album NAME, ARTIST, GENRE, and YEAR.
 Then press GO to save it.

-7. Next let's add more entries using direct SQL.
+8. Next let's add more entries using direct SQL.
 Click into the SQL tab again.
 Copy the code below and modify it for another entry.
 The `id` should have the value of `NULL` (no quotes) and the `year` should have a 4-digit integer value (no quotes):

     ```
     INSERT INTO `albums`(